feywind/elm-node-pubsub/README.md

 This is UNOFFICIAL and EXPERIMENTAL, and not recommended at this time. _Caveat emptor!_

-This will (probably) eventually become part of a blog post.
+This is part of a Medium blog post: https://feywind.medium.com/using-cloud-pub-sub-on-node-js-from-elm-2a769731c097

 ## What is it?